iamsuriyan/Weather_application/README.md

 * CSS
 * JavaScript
 * API
 Utilizes Weather API for data.
-Replace the placeholder with your API key.

 ## Contribution
 Feel free to contribute by forking the repo and submitting pull requests.